hitsave-io/xyz/client/docs/guides/customise.md

+# Modifying the behaviour of HitSave

+contents [todo]:

+- modifying and extending data-hashing algorithm
+- controlling how arguments are hashed on a `@memo`
+- extending pickling.

+To work, hitsave needs to have an implementation three transformations with your
+data:

+- stable hashing
+- pickling
+- unpickling

+These can

-# Modifying the behaviour of hashing
+## Modifying the behaviour of hashing

 [todo]